Do you know how you eat an elephant?

 The least painful, and most long-lasting, way to make a dramatic change is to break it down into many simple, easy changes.
 Dramatic results come from easy changes.

-We’re going to make 2017 the year that we make significant advances in our personal finances.
+We’re going to make this the year that we make significant advances in our personal finances.
 One bite at a time.

 Small changes can bring big results.